Jobson (footballer, born 1995)

-Jobson Souza Santos (born 13 September 1995), simply known as Jobson ([ˈʒɔbson]), is a Brazilian professional footballer who plays as a defensive midfielder for Saudi Arabian club Al-Kholood.
+Jobson Souza Santos (born 13 September 1995), simply known as Jobson ([ˈʒɔbson]), is a Brazilian professional footballer who plays as a defensive midfielder for UAE club Al-Dhafra.

 Club career

 Palmeiras and loans

 Born in São Paulo, Jobson finished his formation with Palmeiras.
 On 29 November 2015, he made his first team – and Série A – debut, coming on as a substitute for Agustín Allione in a 2–0 away loss against Coritiba.

 On 2 March 2016, Jobson was loaned to Santo André until the end of the Campeonato Paulista Série A2.
 He subsequently served another loan stint at Nacional-SP before leaving the club.

 Náutico

 On 30 May 2017, Jobson agreed to a permanent deal with Náutico.
 He contributed with ten league appearances during the season's Série B, as his side suffered relegation.

 On 9 May 2018, after scoring the winning goal of the Campeonato Pernambucano final against Central, Jobson extended his contract until April 2019.